- The anthropological approach

 The effect is to discourage doctors to think purely in organic terms and consider also the patients emotional, family, social and environmental circumstances, all of which can have a profound effect on health.

 - Social factors may influence behaviour in the consultation:

 - doctor and patient will behave according to the rules of their respective roles

-- Social factors influence many illnesses and be largely responsible for the patient's decision to seek help
+- Social factors influence many illnesses and are largely responsible for the patient’s decision to seek help

-- Social factors could affect outcome of consultation or the way it is judged
+- Social factors could affect the outcome of consultation or the way it is judged

 - Sapiential authority (the right to be heard derived from knowledge)

 - Charismatic authority

 Cecil Helman is a Medical Anthropologist, with constantly enlightening insights into the cultural factors in health and illness.
 He suggests that a patient with a problem comes to a doctor seeing answers to six questions:

 - what has happened?